RyanJarv/ryanjarv.github.io/_posts/2026-01-05-unauth-aws-rosa-cluster-takeover.md

 ![rosa cluster info](/images/rosa-cluster-info.png)

 From here, I needed to find a way to go from the victim's email address (`me+redhat-1@ryanjarv.sh`) to the victim's username `rjarv`, which is needed to initiate the cluster transfer.
-With a bit of prompt tweaking, ChatGPT was able to guess this correctly within 6 guesses:
+With a bit of prompt tweaking, and after brutalizing my last name, ChatGPT was able to guess this correctly in 6 guesses:

 ![rosa cluster username](/images/rosa-cluster-username.png)

-Realistically, most cases should be easier as businesses typically keep usernames consistent across platforms.
-This, combined with the ability to test for invalid usernames (by sending many transfer requests), I felt was sufficient to cover most cases and decided to move on.

 With the cluster creator's username and cluster UUID, it was possible to initiate the transfer:

 ![rosa cluster transfer poc](/images/rosa-cluster-transfer-poc.png)

-The `transfer2.sh` script shown uses the attacker's RedHat credentials to gather the `recipient_external_org_id` and `recipient_ebs_account_id` values from `api.openshift.com/api/accounts_mgmt/v1/current_account` and then sends the equivalent of the following curl request:
+The `transfer2.sh` script shown uses the attacker's RedHat credentials to gather the required `recipient_external_org_id` and `recipient_ebs_account_id` values from the `/api/accounts_mgmt/v1/current_account` endpoint and then send the equivalent of the following curl request:

-![initiate cluster transfer request](/images/rosa-cluster-transfer-request.png)
+![initiate cluster transfer request](/images/rosa-cluster-transfer-request.png) *The image above shows a cluster transfer initiation request, transferring the cluster from rjarv to ryanjarv2.
+I know it's a bit confusing but, rjarv, is the victim in this case.*

 By sending this payload to `api.openshift.com`, the Red Hat console would generate a "Transfer Ownership Request" for the victim's cluster.
-As the "recipient", I could simply log into my own console, see the pending request, and click "Accept".
+As the attacker, I then log into my own console, see the pending request, and click "Accept".

-Within 24 hours of accepting the transfer, the cluster disappeared from the victim's account and appeared in mine.
+Within 24 hours of accepting the transfer, the cluster disappeared from the victim account and appeared in the attacker account.

-### 3. Escalation: From Cluster Admin to AWS Admin
+## Escalation: From Cluster Admin to AWS Admin

 Once the cluster was in my account, I had full control over its configuration.
 Gaining cluster-admin access was as simple as: